Simeonone/football-transfers/README.md

 ## Selling Players
 Here, the user inputs the **Player initials**, **Amount**, and which club the player in the current club is being **sold to**.

-The options are available in the *Available Players* and *Available clubs* under the *selling players* tab The user can now log in to the club the player was sold to and the same transaction will be displayed on their *transaction history*.
+The options are available in the *Available Players* and *Available clubs* under the *selling players* tab.

+The user can now log in to the club the player was sold to and the same transaction will be displayed on their *transaction history*.